SciRooPlot/SciRooPlot/README.md

 // this means you can put "plot.*" and this will add "plot1", "plot123", "plot_adsf", etc.

 // instead of the default option "load", which adds these plots to the manager, the mode can also be
-// "find" in order to check only if the specified plots exist (prints out this info) plotManager.ExtractPlotsFromFile("path/to/my/plotDefinitions.XML", {}, {}, "find");
+// "find" in order to check only if the specified plots exist (it prints out this info) plotManager.ExtractPlotsFromFile("path/to/my/plotDefinitions.XML", {}, {}, "find");

 // the main reasoning behind the "dump-to-file" feature is that you can then
 // make use the builtin commandline plotting tool, which can conveniently